 York Station first opened in 1877 and is a vital junction connecting a large number of train companies with all parts of the UK, including CrossCountry, TransPennine Express, LNER, East Midlands Railway, Grand Central and Northern.
 Sitting halfway between London and Edinburgh, there are lots of things to see and do in York, including the National Railway Museum, York Minster, York Castle, the Shambles and York's Chocolate Story to name a few.

-When York Station opened it was the largest anywhere in the world and today boast 11 platforms, all but 3 (9, 10 and 11) are covered by its iconic glass and wrought iron roof.
-York Station is also a key feature in "Britain's 100 Best Railway Stations" by Simon Jenkins and was one of only 10 stations to be award 5 stars.
+When York Station opened, it was the largest station anywhere in the world.
+Today it boasts 11 platforms, all but 3 (9, 10 and 11) are covered by its iconic glass and wrought iron roof.
+York Station is also a key feature in "Britain's 100 Best Railway Stations" by Simon Jenkins and was one of only 10 stations to be awarded 5 stars.

 Located on concourse

 Lifts and level access to all platforms.
 Lift available from station concourse (platform 3) to platforms 5 -11.
 Customer assistance available 'Call for Aid' button by taxi rank at front of station.
 No level access to National Rail Museum via platforms 10/11, exit at front of station and around Station Hotel.

 |Toilets notes||The Ladies toilets are located in the Main Concourse and in the Waiting Room between Platforms 7 and 9.
 The Gents toilet is adjacent to Platform 2 and between Platforms 8 and 9.
 The National key toilets are adjacent to Platform 2 and between Platforms 8 and 9; these toilets are operated by a RADAR key.
 A RADAR key is available from station staff.|

 Assistance meeting point is Customer Information Point in main concourse.